-- 1 Includes all externally managed CLOs that are outside the Fund's control.
-U.S. CLOs are domiciled in the Cayman Islands. - 2 BGO funds hold real estate investments in the United States, Japan and various countries in Europe.
+&lt;sup>1 Includes all externally managed CLOs that are outside the Fund's control.
+U.S. CLOs are domiciled in the Cayman Islands.

+&lt;sup>2 BGO funds hold real estate investments in the United States, Japan and various countries in Europe.
 Total assets under management ("AUM") reflects 100% of BGO AUM in structured entities in each region.
 The number of investments indicates the Fund's investments in each region.
-The Fund's investment in these funds can only be redeemed in the form of capital distributions when the underlying real estate assets are sold. - 3 Private equity funds are domiciled in the Cayman Islands, Luxembourg and the United States. - 4 Acasta Global Fund and Acasta Energy Evolution Fund are domiciled in the Cayman Islands.
+The Fund's investment in these funds can only be redeemed in the form of capital distributions when the underlying real estate assets are sold.

+&lt;sup>3 Acasta Funds (Acasta Global Fund and Acasta Energy Evolution Fund) are domiciled in the Cayman Islands.
 Given the applicable notice, liquidity up to 25% of the investment is available on a quarterly basis (subject to certain conditions), and the entire investment could be liquidated over four consecutive quarters.